Are You Struggling To Find The Right Sport For Your Daughter, Consider This…

-We interviewed the US Women’s Olympic Coach (and Neurologist) Dr. Jules McCoy and asked her a few questions about the game.
+We interviewed the former US Women’s Olympic Coach (and Neurologist) Dr. Jules McCoy and asked her a few questions about the game.

 1. ILTWYP.COM: What type of athlete makes a good women’s rugby player – what strengths or attributes would be beneficial?

 Dr. McCoy: In short, girls/women who love being physical, and who love “gaming” their opposition.
 Rugby is a physical contest of physical wills.
 Gladiator vs Gladiator.
 It’s the ONLY sport that allows “girls” to take out their aggression by tackling; an activity that is very empowering.
 One of my favorite sayings is “if you can play rugby, you learn you can do anything”.

 2. ILTWYP.COM: Do you need to have played rugby for a long time in order to play in college or do a lot of the athletes come from other sports?

 Dr. McCoy: NO. Because Rugby is not a primary sport in the USA, everyone playing, coaching and refereeing the sport is very welcoming to any and all interested parties, at every level.
 To make the National team, one either has to have knowledge of the game OR exhibit very athletic qualities, but at every other level, you can bet if a player signs up, the coach and players of that team will go out of their way to help teach and retain that new player!

 3. ILTWYP.COM: What is something about women’s rugby that is misunderstood by the average person?